Sweet v. Cardona

 For the decision group:

-July 28, 2024: If you submitted your BD application between January 1, 2019, and December 31, 2019, you should receive a decision by this date.
+July 28, 2024: If you submitted your BD application between January 1, 2019, and December 31, 2019, you should have received a decision by this date.

 Students React to Sweet Victory